A Ranking Representation of Optimal Sequential Search: The Ranking Representation in Extended Models

 \end{proposition}

 \begin{proof} See Appendix \ref{app:proof_nopath}. \end{proof}

-For the rest of this section, we demonstrate the estimation performance of the PR-GHK simulator under various data availability conditions.
-Specifically, we consider the following four scenarios of incomplete search data: \begin{enumerate} \item Only the final purchase is observed; \item Only the set of inspected products and the final purchase are observed; \item Only the first inspection and the final purchase are observed; \item Only the search process over a subset of products is observed (excluding purchase). \end{enumerate}
+For the remainder of this section, we conduct Monte Carlo simulations to evaluate the model’s estimation performance under varying degrees of partial observability using the rank-based GHK simulator.
+Specifically, we raise five illustrative scenarios of partial observability: \begin{enumerate}[label={}, leftmargin=1.5em] \item \textbf{Scenario 1}: Only the final purchase is observed; \item \textbf{Scenario 2}: Only the set of inspected products and the final purchase are observed; \item \textbf{Scenario 3}: Only the inspection actions and their order are observed; \item \textbf{Scenario 4}: Only the first inspection and the final purchase are observed; \item \textbf{Scenario 5}: Only the search process over a subset of products is observed. \end{enumerate}

-In all these cases, Theorem \ref{theorem:incomplete} allows the observed data to be translated into a partial ranking over observed available actions, based on which the PR-GHK simulator can be applied.
-Appendix \ref{app:incomplete_likelihood} provides the corresponding joint probability and implementation details.

-We assess the performance of the PR-GHK simulator under the incomplete search information scenarios described above using a Monte Carlo simulation based on the specification given in Equations \eqref{eq:spec_est_start} to \eqref{eq:spec_est_end}.
-Excluding the outside option, we simulate 50 datasets, each representing the sequential search behavior of 5,000 consumers over 8 products, and estimate the model separately for each dataset.
-To ensure robustness with respect to the number of simulation draws, we fix the draw count at 800.
-The results are summarized in Table \ref{table:firstview}.
-The first column reports the estimates under complete search information, while the remaining four columns correspond to the four incomplete data scenarios.
-In Scenario 3 (Column 3), the observed search data cover 6 products, forming a proper subset of the full 8-product choice set.